nhungtrannn/WDI-APP-Project2/README.md

 This app is perfect for someone opting for a different kind of parenthood: pet parenthood!
 - A user can start a journal of their pups first year with one photo a day for 365 days
 - Every day, take a super cute picture of your super adorable puppy
-- A user can create, update, and delete photos/captions
+- A user can post, update, and delete photos/captions
-- A user will see all

 # Wireframe
+  IMG_2696.HEIC

 # Technologies Used
 -Node.js
 -Express